ABOUT US

 Diane Nishigaya MacGillivray is Senior Vice President for University Advancement at Northeastern University, where she steers a University Advancement team that works closely with university leadership to execute fundraising strategies that fuel the university’s momentum.
 MacGillivray oversaw the successful completion of the university’s largest ever campaign in 2017, which raised $1.4 billion, setting a new university record.
 Under her leadership, annual fundraising has increased from an average of $20 million to an average of $110 million, including securing a gift for the first named college at the university and a $50 million donation for a second named college.
 Most recently, MacGillivray was instrumental in attaining four $100 million gifts to launch an advanced technology campus in Portland, Maine.

 After coming to Northeastern, MacGillivray implemented a strategic restructuring of the fundraising operation from a centralized model to a more effective hybrid structure and oversaw the creation of new initiatives, such as the family philanthropy program and innovative alumni engagement programs.
-She also created and leads the university-wide Women Who Empower initiative, which is grounded in the belief that diverse and inclusive communities empower a better world and advances this mission through its entrepreneurship initiative, scholarships, mentorship, events, and more.
+She also created and leads the university-wide Women Who Empower initiative, which is grounded in the belief that communities of belonging empower a better world and advances this mission through its entrepreneurship initiative, scholarships, mentorship, events, and more.

 Prior to joining Northeastern in 2007, MacGillivray was senior associate dean for Advancement in the College of Letters, Arts and Sciences at the University of Southern California (USC).
 MacGillivray holds a bachelor’s degree from Boston University and a master’s in 19th century British history from USC.